sapegin/washingcode-book/manuscript/020_Avoid_loops.md

 Both refactored versions make the code’s intention clearer and leave fewer doubts about its correctness.
 We can probably make the `isExpectedType` variable name more explicit, especially in the second refactoring.

+{#array-chaining}

 ## Chaining multiple operations

-I’ve seen developers try to squeeze everything into a single `reduce()` method to avoid extra iterations.
+I’ve seen programmers try to squeeze everything into a single `reduce()` method to avoid extra iterations.
 Consider this example:

 ```js
 const cart = [